-Control lamp 1 Meaning It will light for about 2 seconds in green.
-The auxiliary heater has been switched on using the 選 button.
-It will light for about 2 seconds in red.
+Control lamp 🚺 Meaning It will light for about 2 sec- onds in green.
+The auxiliary heater has been switched on using the 挫 button.
+It will light for about 2 sec- onds in red.
 The auxiliary heater has been switched off using the OFF button.
 It flashes green slowly for approximately 2 seconds (approximately 4 times per second).
-No on ^{a)} signal has been received.
+No on a) signal has been received.

 Control lamp 1 Meaning It flashes green quickly for approximately 2 seconds (approximately 10 times per second).
 The auxiliary heater is locked.
 Possible causes: The fuel tank is almost empty, the 12-volt battery charge is too low or there is a fault.
-It flashes orange for approximately 2 seconds (approximately 4 times per second).
-No off ^{a)} signal has been received.
-It will light for about 2 seconds in orange, then green or red.
+It flashes red for approxi- mately 2 seconds (approx- imately 4 times per sec- ond).
+No off a) signal has been received.
+It will light for about 2 sec- onds in orange, then green or red.
 The remote control battery is almost flat.
 However, the on or off signal has been received.
 It will light for about 2 sec- onds in orange, then it flashes green or red.
 The remote control battery is almost flat.
 No on or off signal has been received.
-It flashes orange for approximately 5 seconds.
+It flashes orange for ap- proximately 5 seconds.
 The remote control battery is flat.
-No on or off signal has been received.

-a) The remote control is out of range.
+No on or off signal has been received. ) The remote control is out of re nen in this and it will be non a) The remote control is out of range.
 In this case it will be necessary to get closer to the vehicle and press the corresponding button again.